Barratt's warbler: Identification

 The bird is 15 cm in size, and its average weight is 15 g.
 Males and females are alike.

 In adults, the underparts of these birds are chocolate-brown; their crown-to-tail, rump, and tail are washed rufous.
 They have dark brown lores, cheeks, and ears coverts, and their supercilium is greyish buff.
 Their upper wings coverts are rufous-brown and, and the marginal part of the upper wing is buffy.
 Their primaries are rufous-brown with cinnamon-brown outer webs.
-Secondaries rufous-brown with cinnamon brown.
+Secondaries are rufous-brown with cinnamon brown.
 Their axillaries and underwings are ashy brown.
 Their throats and chins are buffy white, with their throats streaked dark brown.
 At the center of their breast and belly is white, streaked with grey.
 They have brownish olive undertail, thighs, and flanks.
 Their eyes are hazel-brown or pale to dark brown.
 They have black bills, and their legs and feet are dark brown.

 B. b. barratti wings measure 60–68 cm; tails are 60–69 cm; tarsus 18–21 cm; culmen 11–13 cm.

-There is a lack of knowledge known about juvenile characteristics.
+There is a lack of knowledge about juvenile characteristics.
 Juveniles have shorter tails; upper parts are more olive than adults and their supercilium and underparts are yellow.

 Barratt's warbler is very similar to and confused with the Knysna warbler since their distributions overlap, but they have shorter tails and are less streaked below.
 Their songs are also similar, but the opening of the Knysna Warbler is longer, louder, and discrete.